Teaching Yoga for Digestive Health

 The course will require 3.5 - 4 hrs per week of study and practice.

 At the end of the course there is an optional final assignment to design a class, based on what you have learned which will be marked with teacher feedback.

-Over each of the six weeks you will receive:
+Over the course, you will receive:

 A detailed presentation on an area of physiology and how the yoga system can support this.
 This will be pre-recorded in two parts as both video and audio format (self-study) for you to refer back to.